zorrobyte/dev/notes/Scientific-Paper-Notes.md

 * feedback
   - get feedback
 * submission
-  - err on submitting to late than too early
+  - err on submitting too late than too early
   - rule of thumb is to submit if you're proud of paper in current form
   - don't submit if it's known that reviewers will have significant criticisms